Merge Cells for Microsoft Excel

 - In the Merge Cells dialog box, set the parameters as follows:

-- "Merge selected cells" field: row by row.
+- "How to merge" field: row by row.

-- "Separate values with" field: select "Other" option, then enter a comma and press Alt+Enter in the edit box.
+- "Separate values with" field: type a comma and press Alt+Enter in the edit box.

-- "Place the results to" field: select left cell.
+- "Place the results to" field: select left column.